Ethical and socially responsible production

-The Amfori BSCI Code of Conduct consists of 11 principles for an ethical and socially responsible way of doing business.
-Among other things, child labour, forced labour and corruption is prohibited and demands are also made related to work safety, decent working hours and that the employees on the factories have the right to be a member of a union.
+Amfori BSCI Code of Conduct consists of 11 principles for ethical and socially responsible way of doing business.
+Among other issues, child labour, forced labour and corruption is prohibited and demands are also made related to work safety, decent working hours and that the employees on the factories have the right to be members of a union.
 Demands are also made for protection of the environment.

-All the producers, which makes products for JYSK, must accept our Supplier Code of Conduct and thereby commit to comply with the 11 principles .
+All the producers, which makes products for JYSK, must accept and comply with our Supplier Code of Conduct in which Amfori BSCI’s 11 principles are included.

 The Danish Ethical Trading Initiative

 JYSK is a member of The Danish Ethical Trading Initiative, which is a multi-stakeholder Initiative, which brings together the business community, the labour movement and social organisations.
 The purpose of the initiative is to encourage actors to work together for ethical trade and find constructive solutions to the challenges faced by Danish companies with their suppliers in the developing world and the new emerging economies.